The purpose of this post is to compare businesses in Maui vs. California. What do they emphasize? What do they get right? Where can they improve?

 From spelling and grammar to big visions and ideas, the Maui business crowd is able to get by on a different set of standards.
 I challenge you to proofread the website for any Hawaii business, if you don’t find something wrong, or at least awkward, I would be very surprised.
 Again, I am saying this from a place of love as a Native Hawaiian myself.
 If you are releasing some form of writing into the public, please have it pass through a competent proofreader.
-There are an unlimited amount of services that can help you with proofreading and writing.
+There is an unlimited amount of services that can help you with proofreading and writing.
 A Hawaii based business with a bit more focus on messaging and writing will surely stick out among the crowd.
 Use this phenomenon to your advantage.

 Maui businesses tend to not be punctual.

 I hate the stereotype of the late Hawaii people, yet I have represented it well in the past.
 If you are quick about getting back to customers or getting the work done quickly, you will stick out on Maui.
 In other places, having deliverables on time is expected.
 In Maui, having deliverables on time is impressive.
 Use the culture to help your business get ahead of the pack.

 What do you think about what I’m saying?
 Do you think I’m wrong?
 What are some advantages or disadvantages you have observed?
 Let me know in the comments.
 Also, please share this post if you enjoyed it.